 Power Engineer: Exam information

 Our power engineer exams are held across most of our offices in BC.
-Due to COVID-19, we have also created an online exam option.

 You can find more updates about our certification exams here.

 If you prefer to take an in-person exam, please apply for an exam with a requested exam month.
 Once your application is processed, the exam booking team will provide the available exam dates.

 To find out when and where you can write an exam before applying, please send us an email via the Contact Us form.
 In-person exams are available in the following locations:

 - Fort St. John

 - Prince George